Skip to main contentSkip to navigation

 PRML and EPRML: How a Modern Drive Reads Bits

 Consumer storage articles describe an HDD as if bits were read one at a time like keys on a piano.
 A modern drive does not work that way.
-The linear recording density is high enough that magnetic transitions on the platter overlap significantly.
+The linear recording density is high enough that magnetic transitions on the platter overlap.
 The sample the read channel captures at any given bit position contains contributions from the preceding and following bits.
 This effect is called Intersymbol Interference (ISI).
 Peak detection, the scheme used in pre-1990 drives, fails completely at modern densities.

 Partial Response Maximum Likelihood (PRML) was introduced in the IBM 0681 in 1990 and replaced peak detection across the industry.
 PRML deliberately shapes the analog readback signal to a known "partial response" target (PR4, EPR4) and then runs a maximum likelihood sequence detector over the samples instead of making bit-by-bit hard decisions.
 Extended PRML (EPRML) and generalized PRML extended the target class to higher orders as areal density kept climbing.
 Modern drives pair EPRML targets with iterative decoders such as LDPC and with noise-predictive maximum likelihood (NPML) detectors that embed a noise-whitening filter into the branch metric computation.